nrsprs/dirtbot/README.md

 1. Install and configure Visual Studio Code.
 2. Install the ProjectIO extension.
-3. Select the appropriate port and microcontroller, the board should be an Arduino UNO.
+3. Select the appropriate port and microcontroller, the board should be an Arduino MEGA.
-4. Run the calibratino & startup script.
+4. Run the calibration & startup script.